nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 Please note there are not any dates listed here.
 The developers have day jobs and will **NOT** commit to deadlines.
 Don't ask.

-# Phase 7 - Feature
-- [X] Branch
-- [X] Export option to be able to set megapixels = 0 which means sending the full resolution image to services
-- [X] Fix bug when calling recursion guard when Clarifai 401 error occurs
-- [X] Ability to sort tags alphabetically or by probability
-- [X] Preference to use unique naming for sidecar files (iso date + HHMMSS) -- default to false
-- [ ] Preference to auto apply tags with a given minimum p value (disables tagging pop up)
-- [ ] Version bump

 # Phase 8 - Feature/Fix
 - [ ] Branch
 - [ ] Verify jpeg mini output support
 - [ ] Progress indicator showing status of applying tags to images (increment on image)
+- [ ] Preference to auto apply tags with a given minimum p value (disables tagging pop up)
 - [ ] Ensure all strings are localized
 - [ ] Version bump